Conan Four Vehicle Model Kit Set

 Future Boy Conan first aired on the NHK TV network in Japan on TV in 1978.
 It made up of 26 episodes and was produced by Nippon Animation.
 The staff for FBC was a one-two-three animation power punch of Hayao Miyazaki (Director, characters designs and storyboards) Isao Takahata (assistant director and storyboards) and Yoshiyuki Tomino (storyboards).

 The show featured a young boy of 11 named Conan who, along with his grandfather, are believed to be the last living humans after a nuclear holocaust instigated by giant bombers called Giganto.
-Huge fleets of Gigantos drop nuclear bombs across Earth which resulted with the oceans flooding out all of civilization.
+Huge fleets of Gigantos drop nuclear bombs across Earth which resulted in the oceans flooding out all of civilization.
 Young Conan has superhuman strength and appears that he could run, lift or throw anything but also has a kind and innocent heart and enjoys just being a kid.
 One afternoon after hunting shark with his wooden spear a young girl Lana washes ashore on their small deserted island.
 Grandpa and Conan learn that people have survived but they are enslaved on an Island called Industria.

-Future Boy Conan is pure Miyzaki.
+Future Boy Conan is pure Miyazaki.
 The giant apocalyptic aircraft Giganto, to Lana’s ability to talk to animals, strong female leads and antagonist, and ecological message, FBC needs to be seen if you are a Miyazaki fan.
-FBC did air in Los Angles in the late 1980’s on local Spanish Television, which is where I used to watch it every Sunday afternoon.
+FBC did air in Los Angles in the late 1980s on local Spanish Television, which is where I used to watch it every Sunday afternoon.
 Conan and Lana resemble Pazu and Sheeta from Laputa so much that I had thought that Conan was the TV series version of Laputa.
 Conan and Lana were the prototypes for Sheeta and Pazu as Miyazaki is known for treating his characters like actors and “casting” them throughout his films over the years.

-I have always had a soft spot of Future Boy Conan and due to the availability of once rare Japanese items now available through the Internet it was great to finally discover and own some original Conan items.
+I have always had a soft spot of Future Boy Conan and due to the availability of once rare Japanese items now available through the Internet, it was great to finally discover and own some original Conan items.

 Bandai’s Conan four model set features the four iconic vehicles from the Conan TV series: Falco the seaplane, the last nuclear bomber Giganto, Dyce’s pirate ship Barracuda and robot work suit Robonoido.
 Each of these model kits were available separately when they were originally released but as this box is dated 1980 I assume that they were later put in one package to sell off excess stock.